José Coronado: Early life and education

 José María Coronado García was born in Madrid on 14 August 1957, to a well-off family from Chamberí.

 He started studies in medicine and law, but later dropped out, accepting an offer to participate in a commercial shot in Menorca.
 Coronado worked as a model, choreographer, and restaurateur, before joining the acting school of Cristina Rota, where he studied acting.

-Career
+Acting career

 Coronado landed a small role in the stage play El público, performed in 1987 in Madrid.
 His debut in a feature film came with a performance in Waka Waka.

 His acting roles have included several corrupt and/or morally dubious law enforcement officer roles, which have brought him some of the greatest successes of his career.

-Awards

 He won several awards for his performance as the lead actor in the 2011 film No Rest for the Wicked, including a Goya, a Sant Jordi Award, and a Fotogramas de Plata award.